ibm-cloud-docs/codeengine/deploy.md

 Before you begin, [plan for your build](/docs/codeengine?topic=codeengine-plan-build).
 You can also find [tips for creating a Dockerfile](/docs/codeengine?topic=codeengine-dockerfile).

-{{site.data.keyword.codeengineshort}} can automatically push images to a {{site.data.keyword.registryshort}} namespaces in your account.
-It can even create a namespace for you.
+{{site.data.keyword.codeengineshort}} can automatically push images to {{site.data.keyword.registryshort}} namespaces in your account and even create a namespace for you.
 To push images to a different {{site.data.keyword.registryshort}} account or to a private DockerHub account, see [Adding access to a private container registry](/docs/codeengine?topic=codeengine-add-registry).

 1. Open the [{{site.data.keyword.codeengineshort}}](https://cloud.ibm.com/codeengine/overview){: external} console.
 2. Select **Start creating** from **Start from source code**.